Engee documentation

 paramRadar = calcParamRadar();

-Based on the structural diagram, we developed the radar model shown in the figure below.
+Based on the block diagram, we have developed the radar model shown in the figure below.

 image_2.png